CentaurusInfra/alnair/profiling/k8s-clusters/README.md

 Once the cluster is set up, you will deploy the webserver Nginx to it to ensure that it is running workloads correctly.

-# Prerequisites
+# 2. Prerequisites
 - An SSH key pair on your local Linux/macOS/BSD machine.
 If you haven’t used SSH keys before, you can learn how to set them up by following this explanation of how to set up SSH keys on your local machine.

 - Ansible installed on your local machine.
 If you’re running Ubuntu 18.04 as your OS, follow the “Step 1 - Installing Ansible” section in [How to Install and Configure Ansible on Ubuntu 18.04 to install Ansible](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-ansible-on-ubuntu-18-04#step-1-%E2%80%94-installing-ansible).

 - Familiarity with Ansible playbooks.
 For review, check out [Configuration Management 101: Writing Ansible Playbooks](https://www.digitalocean.com/community/tutorials/configuration-management-101-writing-ansible-playbooks).

-# Step 1 — Setting Up the Workspace Directory and Ansible Inventory File
+# 3. Setting Up the Workspace Directory and Ansible Inventory File

 This section will create a directory on your local machine that will serve as your workspace.
 You will configure Ansible locally so that it can communicate with and execute commands on your remote servers.
 Once that’s done, you will create a "hosts" file containing inventory information such as the IP addresses of your servers and the groups that each server belongs to.